Monte Carlo Sequence Probability#

 monte_carlo_probability

-Monte Carlo Sequence Probability (MCSP) computes the average length-normalized sequence probability across multiple sampled responses.
+Monte Carlo Sequence Probability (MCSP) computes the average length-normalized sequence probability over the original response and all sampled responses.

 Definition#